Positional Union Negotiators

 Linking and Log Rolling

-If they are sticking and immovable on one issue, then perhaps you can look at gaining ground and concessions from the union on other issues that they are flexible on.
-This is commonly called 'log rolling', exchanging or trading across issues/goals.
+If management are steadfast and immovable on one issue, then perhaps you can look at gaining ground and concessions from the union on other issues that they are flexible on.
+This is commonly called 'negotiation log rolling', exchanging or trading across issues/goals.

 We would recommend having an exploratory pre-meeting with the union to explore what issues can be linked or added to the agenda.
 By expanding the list of goals/issues you can often create movement.